-Port : The switch port number of the logical LLDP port.
+Port: The switch port number of the logical LLDP port.

-Mode: Select LLDP mode.
+Mode: Select the LLDP mode:

-Rx only The switch will not send out LLDP information, but LLDP information from neighbor units is analyzed.
+Rx only: The switch will not send out LLDP information, but LLDP information from neighbor units is analyzed.

-Tx only The switch will drop LLDP information received from neighbors, but will send out LLDP information.
+Tx only: The switch will drop LLDP information received from neighbors but will send out LLDP information.

-Disabled The switch will not send out LLDP information, and will drop LLDP information received from neighbors.
+Disabled: The switch will not send out LLDP information and will drop LLDP information received from neighbors.

-Enabled the switch will send out LLDP information, and will analyze LLDP information received from neighbors.
+Enabled: the switch will send out LLDP information and will analyze LLDP information received from neighbors.

-CDP Aware: Select CDP awareness.

-The CDP operation is restricted to decoding incoming CDP frames (The switch doesn't transmit CDP frames).
+CDP Aware: Check the box to enable CDP (Cisco Discoovery Protocol) awareness.
+CDP operation is restricted to decoding incoming CDP frames (The switch doesn't transmit CDP frames).
 CDP frames are only decoded if LLDP on the port is enabled.